 In winter 2023-24, Med Flight will expand its coverage area with new base in Janesville, Wis.
 Read more »

 A top-flight team takes emergency care to new heights

 Our Med Flight team includes a collaborative group of physicians, nurses, respiratory therapists and specialist providers with critical care training, as well as experienced pilots and dispatchers.
 Whether transporting by air or ground, they join forces to provide only the highest level of critical emergency care.
 Many UW faculty emergency physicians routinely fly on Med Flight both for professional satisfaction and to keep their critical care and procedural skills honed, and our flight nurses have extensive critical care training and experience and are a tremendous resource to our physicians.

-As leaders within helicopter EMS, our physicians are active in national and international societies and organizations, including a faculty who is the current president of the Air Medical Physicians Association (AMPA) and another who serving as the physician consultant to the United States Department of Transportation Advisory Committee on Aeromedical Transport Billing.
+As leaders within helicopter EMS, our physicians are active in national and international societies and organizations, including a former president of the Air Medical Physicians Association (AMPA) and former physician consultant to the United States Department of Transportation Advisory Committee on Aeromedical Transport Billing.
 Our faculty have also served as instructors in the U.K.’s renowned Anaesthesia Trauma & Critical Care (ATACC) course, the most advanced trauma course available worldwide, and are engaged in research advancing the science of prehospital medicine, and have flown with the the world-leading London Air Ambulance service.

 Med Flight Leadership

 While many HEMS programs that fly with physicians do so with residents, we have the capability to staff each flight with an attending-level EM physician.
 Most of our Med Flight attending physicians are extremely experienced in the field, and provide our residents with the best introduction to prehospital care and critical care transport found anywhere.